hemarastylepeke/Implementation-Engineer/README.md

 A live demo of this project was hosted on Railway using Gunicorn and nginx as the Proxy server.
 Feel free to test it out.
 The link is below.

 [Live Demo](https://web-production-e0eb.up.railway.app/)

+To run the project locally on your machine, follow the steps below:
+* git clone
+* Navigate to the project's directory
+* pip install -r requirements.txt
+* python manage.py runserver
+* Access the website via 127.0.0.1:8000 on your browser